masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### pushPullPersistenceFile

-the path of the pushPull configuration file
+The path of the pushPull configuration file.

 **Type:** String